jimmyb0b/action_mailer/README.md

 <br>
 <b>Important Notes:</b>

-Action Mailer can send emails through an email app such as gmail, mailgun, or others.

 Not all clients accept an email formatted with HTML, so it's best practice to create both and HTML and a text email.
 Action Mailer will automatically generate both.